 pascom Uncovered - Mobile Collaboration

 Everybody has one, some people (like me) have two - yes the world is mobile centric.
 They are convient to use, provide extra flexibility, mobility and availability and as such it should not come as a surprise that mobile communicaitons are now maintstream within the business world.
-Even the most mobile phobic person I know professionally now prefers their mobile phone over their VoIP desktop phone.
+Even the most mobile phobic business professional that I know now prefers their mobile phone over their VoIP desktop phone.
 So let’s take a look at how to get started with the pascom Mobile UCC Apps for Android and iOS and examine some of the key points that pascom users love about their mobile apps.

 Let’s Get Mobile in 3 Steps